henriquetruta/kubernetes-tutorials/openstack_cloud_provider/README.md

 * `tenant-id` is the id of the project (tenant) you want to create your resources on
 * `domain-id`is the id of the domain your user belongs to
 * `subnet-id` is the id of the subnet you want to create your loadbalancer on.
 Get it in Network > Networks and click on the respective network to get its subnets
+* `floating-network-id` is the id of the network you want to create your floating IP on.
+Emit this option if you don't want it

 There are other sections we're not going to cover here, such as the one that provides volumes to Kubernetes via Cinder: